SAP-samples/ui5-cap-event-app/docs/typescript.md

 ### Setup

-This section will be extended once the final mechanism (type definition files available on npm) is in place.
+This section will be extended once all type definition files are available on npm.
 For the time being, e.g. copy this example project and use it as starting point for your own app.

 ### Code